ibm-cloud-docs/dns-svcs/health-check-events.md

 1. From the {{site.data.keyword.dns_short}} navigation menu, click **Global load balancers**, then select the **Health checks** tab.
 1. For new logging, click **Add logging** to start creating a new LogDNA instance.
 1. To view existing LogDNA instances, click **Launch logging**.

-1. IBM Log Analysis with LogDNA opens in a new tab.
+IBM Log Analysis with LogDNA opens in a new tab.

-## Receiving health check events with IBM Log Analysis with a LogDNA instance
+## Receiving health check events with the IBM Log Analysis with a LogDNA instance
 {: #receiving-health-check-events-logdna}

-To view health check events in a LogDNA instance, you must configure the LogDNA instance to receive platform logs with the following steps.
+To view health check events in a LogDNA instance, you must configure the LogDNA instance to receive platform logs with the following steps:

 1. In the {{site.data.keyword.cloud_notm}} UI, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) &gt; **Observability**.
 The Observability dashboard appears.
 1. Select **Logging**.
 The list of logging instances appears.
-1. Click **Configure platform logs** button.
+1. Click the **Configure platform logs** button.
-1. Select the `Frankfurt` region, and then select one LogDNA instance where you want to receive the platform logs.
+1. Select the `Frankfurt` region, then select one LogDNA instance where you want to receive the platform logs.
 1. Click **Save**.

 ### Viewing health check events in the IBM Log Analysis with LogDNA instance